 - At grill side, stretch out each ball of dough into a thin circle by dipping fingers in melted butter.

-- Brush cooked side with butter, turn dough over and cook until browned, another 2-4 minutes.
+- Brush cooked side with butter, turn dough over and cook until browned, another 2 to 4 minutes.

 - Repeat with remaining dough.